top of page

 Eligible Differential Wage Payments

-Eligible differential wage payments are the total differential wage payments paid to the employee for the tax year, up to $20,000.
-The definition of eligible differential wage payments for purposes of the IRC § 45P credit is the same definition enacted in new IRC § 3401(h).
+Eligible differential wage payments are the total differential wage payments paid to the employee during the tax year, capped at $20,000 per employee.
+The definition of “differential wage payment” follows IRC §3401(h) and related guidance in IRS Notice 2010-15.

-• (B) represents all or a portion of the wages the individual would have received from the employer if the individual were performing service for the employer.
+• Represents all or part of the wages the individual would have earned if working for the employer.

 Uniformed Services